 Should you buy the HyperX Cloud Orbit?

 If the price isn’t a barrier, you’d be hard pressed to find a better option than this headset, though if you’re really not pinched, the Audeze Mobius includes Bluetooth support.
 If price is a barrier, but you still want great sound, the fantastic HyperX Cloud Alpha or Cloud Alpha S, or even the new Cloud II Wireless will do you just fine.
-If features are more important to you, the SteelSeries Arctis 7 and the HyperX Cloud Flight S both strike a great balance—it’s wireless too.
+If features are more important to you, the SteelSeries Arctis 7 and the HyperX Cloud Flight S both strike a great balance—they’re wireless too.